 Angus Stevner, a postdoc at the Center for Music in the Brain at Aarhus University, said, “This provides a new and potentially revolutionary understanding of brain activity during sleep, which can, in turn, lead to new forms of treatment of the sleep problems that affect far too many people.”

 “Our results can change the way in which we understand sleep and, not least, the way we look at sleep disorders such as insomnia.
 We hope to be able to utilize this new and detailed categorization of sleep to identify changes in the brain activity of people suffering from certain with unexplained sleep disorders, such as dyssomnia or insomnia, which we currently cannot explain.”

-Usually, sleep consider to be passed through 4 stages: 1, 2, 3, and REM (rapid eye movement) sleep.
-These stages progress cyclically from 1 through REM then begin again with stage 1.
-All these stages were believed to produce different brain waves as a result of the brain’s electrical activity.
+Usually, sleep is considered to be passed through 4 stages: 1, 2, 3, and REM (rapid eye movement) sleep.
+These stages progress cyclically from 1 through REM, then begin again with stage 1.
+All these stages were believed to produce different brain waves due to the brain’s electrical activity.

 Angus Stevner said, “This way of dividing sleep into stages is really based on historical conventions, many of which date back ing from to the 1930s.
 We’ve come up with a more precise and detailed description of sleep as a higher number of brain networks which change their communication patterns and dynamic characteristics during sleep.”

 “At the moment we lack a consistent understanding of what’s happening in the brain of someone suffering from insomnia, but also of the role sleep has in mental disorders, where sleep disorders are all-pervadingextremely common,” says the researcher.

 In recent years, progress made in modern brain scanning techniques has led to a far more nuanced understanding of the brain’s complexity, which the traditional sleep stages do not take into account.